SalvadorP/HtmlFormatter/README.md

 # HtmlFormatter
-Class for formatting the HTML file obtained from Word or any other HTML.
+Class for formatting the HTML file obtained from Word.
+It can be used with any other HTML but needs modifications.